 I’m sure the phrase aloe vera for acne sounds way too familiar, just like aloe vera for wound healing or aloe vera for clear and glowing skin, but the real question is does it work?
 Can one plant really be that powerful?

 Trust me, I would be skeptical as well, but the research and anecdotal evidence both support this theory.
-When you think about it, how many skincare products you know that are based on aloe vera?
+When you think about it, how many skincare products you know are based on aloe vera?
 And let me tell you a secret - you don’t need to throw your money on expensive creams filled with abrasive chemicals when you can make your very own aloe vera remedy for acne.
 It’s an effective, easy-to-make, and safe-to-use alternative that might be the solution to your pimple problem.
-But let’s first try to understand what exactly is aloe vera and how it really works on blemishes, then we can dive right into the natural homemade recipes based on aloe vera for acne-prone skin.
+But let’s first try to understand what exactly Aloe Vera is and how it really works on blemishes, then we can dive right into the natural homemade recipes based on aloe vera for acne-prone skin.

 If you thought of aloe vera as a type of cactus, you’ve been mistaken.
 It’s actually a succulent - the Latin word for juice, in the genus Aloe and Asphodelaceae family.
 It has a distinctive thick and fleshy green to grey-green leaves, with pointed limbs and pins down its sides.
 One of the best things about aloe vera is that it’s very common and easy to grow at home, and it grows really quickly - meaning you can have your very own 100% natural and pure aloe vera gel in no time.